 While I thought that sharing these experiences could be quite useful, I have decided to not include these personal experiences as I do not want to offend, embarrass or hurt any of the people I dated.

 In lieu of including my personal dating experiences, I have decided to include in the latest version of this blog a collection of cases involving single people who learned how to better navigate the dating process with the utilization of sport psychology tools and techniques and hypnosis.
 This section appears below,

 for Online Daters

-As I noted at the start of this article, many of the sport psychology techniques I have taught to elite athletes, weekend warriors, young athlete, executives, stock traders and CEO’s can be quite useful for online daters.
+As I noted at the start of this article, many of the sport psychology techniques I have taught to elite athletes, weekend warriors, young athletes, executives, stock traders and CEO’s can be quite useful for online daters.

 I thought it would be useful and interesting to share some cases histories showing how I used sport psychology techniques to help people who are searching for love on the internet.